Bungay

-Bungay (/ˈbʌŋɡi/) is a market town, civil parish and electoral ward in the English county of Suffolk.
+Bungay (/ˈbʌŋɡi/) is a market town, civil parish and electoral ward in the East Suffolk district of Suffolk, England.
 It lies in the Waveney Valley, 5+1/2 mi west of Beccles on the edge of The Broads, and at the neck of a meander of the River Waveney.
+In 2011 it had a population of 5,127.

 History

 The origin of the name of Bungay is thought to derive from the Anglo-Saxon title Bunincga-haye, signifying the land belonging to the tribe of Bonna, a Saxon chieftain.
 Due to its high position, protected by the River Waveney and marshes, the site was in a good defensive position and attracted settlers from early times.
 Roman artefacts have been found in the region.